 Using strong, vivid verbs in your essays is an easy way to liven up any less-than-riveting descriptions.
 Do yourself justice by displaying your talents in their best possible light – and you can even elevate mediocre elements with the right use of verbal dexterity.

 So how can you make use of vivid verbs without coming across like you swallowed a dictionary?
 Take the following example:

 I watched a candle burn a few nights ago.
 It happened to have a particularly nice flame that conjured up many different images:

 “The flame burned” sounds so dull next to the alternatives.
 It’s factual and gets the point across – true – but it’s just too pedestrian.
 Ordinary.
 Blah.
 It does not convey any of the images that the other sentences do because it doesn’t have the visual impact.

-In describing your activities, you want to use active verbs that convey sensory information and that will transform your readers into observant and interested flies on the wall of your stories.
-Those well-chosen lively verbs will make your essays come alive.
+In describing your activities, you want to use active verbs that convey sensory information and movement and that will transform your readers into observant and interested flies-on-the-wall of your stories.
+Those well-chosen, lively verbs will make your essays come alive.

 When you edit your essays, examine at least some of your verbs.
 Evaluate replacing the humdrum ones.
 Choose muscular, powerful verbs that convey images, sounds, smells, and experiences.

 Did you “try,” “plan,” “strive,” or “struggle” to complete your project on time?

 And what about that marathon you ran?
 Did you simply “run” it?